WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Where do you need help from Kirstie?
 * What do you think about getting a 6 month temp placement in the RAM team (funded by ASG)?
 I think this would be helpful if we go ahead and organise the RAM (un)conference in March 2022 that we discussed last week.
 This idea was suggested by HS and AC.
+  * KW: Chatted about in the meeting - I'm not sure that a coordinator will be helpful for the RAM event but maybe they could be helpful for some user testing?

 ### Date: 15 September 2021